holochain/holochain/docs/specs/src/hwp_4_formal.md

 ### Some notes on terminology:

 #### Biological Language

 We have chosen biological language to ground us in the pattern of collective distributed coherence that we observe in biological organisms.
 This is a pattern in which the agents that compose an organism (cells) all start with the same ground rules (DNA).
 Every agent has a copy of the rules that *all* the other agents are playing by, clearly identifying membership in the collective self based on matching DNA.

 This is true of all Holochain DNAs, which can also be combined together to create a multi-DNA application (with each DNA functioning like a distinct micro-service in a more complex application).
-In a hApp bundle, each DNA file is the complete set of code (WASM) and settings whose hash also becomes the first genesis entry in the agent's source chain.
+In a hApp bundle, each DNA file is the complete set of integrity zomes (WASM) and settings whose hash also becomes the first genesis entry in the agent's source chain.
 Therefore, if the DNA hash in your first chain record does not match mine, we are not cells of the same network organism.
 A "zome" is a code module, which functions as the basic compositional unit for assembling the complete set of an application's DNA.

 When a DNA is instantiated along with a public/private key pair, it becomes a "cell" which is identified by the combination of the DNA hash and the public key.

 Students of biology may recognize ways that our language doesn't fully mesh with their expectations.
 Please forgive any imprecision with understanding of our intent to build better language for the nature of distributed computing that more closely matches biology than typical mechanistic models.

 #### The Conductor

 Much of the discussion below is from the perspective of a single DNA, which is the core unit in Holochain that provides a set of integrity guarantees for binding agents together into a single social context.
 However, Holochain can also be seen as micro-service provider, with each DNA providing one micro-service.
 From this perspective, a Holochain node is a running process that manages many connections to many DNAs simultaneously, from user interfaces initiating actions, from other nodes sharing a subset of identical DNAs, and from cells within the same node sharing the same agent ID but bound to different DNAs.
 Thus, we call a Holochain node the **Conductor** as it manages the information flows from "outside" (UI calls and calls from other local cells) and from "inside" (network interactions) as they flow into and out of the may DNA instances running code.
 This term was chosen as it suggests the feel of musical cordination of a group, as well as the conduit of an electrical flow.
 Please see the [Implementation Spec (Appendix A)](hwp_A_implementation_spec.md) for a more detailed on how a complete Holochain Conductor must be built.

 ## Integrity Guarantees

 Within the context of the Basic Assumptions and the System Architecture both described above, the Holochain system makes the following specific integrity guarantees for a given Holochain DNA and network:

 1. **State:** Agent's actions are unambiguiously ordered from any given action back to genesis, unforgeable, non-repudiable, and immutable (accomplished via local hash chains called a Source Chain, because all data within the network is sourced from these chains.)
 2. **Self-Validating Data:** Because all DHT data is stored at the hash of its content, if the data returned from a request does not hash to the address you requested, you know you've received altered data.
 3. **Self-Validating Keys:** Agents declare their address on the network as their public key.
-You can confirm any network communication is valid by checking the signature using the from address as the pubkey.
+You can confirm any published data or remote call is valid by checking the signature using the from address as the public key.
 4. **Termination of Execution:** No node can be coerced into infinite loops by non-terminating application code in either remote zome call or validation callbacks.
 Holochain uses WASM metering to guarantee a maximum execution budget to address the the Halting Problem.
 5. **Deterministic Validation:** Ensure that only deterministic behaviors (ones that will always get the same result no matter who calls them on what computer) are available in validation functions.
 An interim result of "missing dependency" is also acceptable, but final evaluation of valid/invalid status for each datum must be consistent across all nodes and all timespans.
 6. **Strong Eventual Consistency:** Despite network partitions, any nodes who are an authority for a given DHT address (or become one at any point) will eventually converge to the same state for data at that address.
 This is ensured by the DHT functioning as a conflict-free replicated data type (CRDT).
 8. **"0 of N" Trust Model:** Holochain is immune to "majority attacks" because any node can always validate data for themselves independent of what any other nodes say.
 See this [Levels of Trust Diagram](https://miro.medium.com/max/1248/0*k3o00pQovnOWRwtA)
 9. **Data Model Scalability:** Because of the overlapping sharding scheme of DHT storage and valdiation, the total computing power and overall throughput for an application scales linearly as more users join the app.
- 10. **Atomic zome calls:** Multiple writes in a single zome call will all be committed in a single SQL transaction or all fail together.
+10. **Atomic Zome Calls:** Multiple writes in a single zome call will all be committed in a single SQL transaction or all fail together.
 If they fail the zome call, they will report an error to the caller and the writes will be rolled back.

 ## Source Chain: Formal State Model

 Data in a Holochain application is created by agents changing their local state.
 This state is stored as an append-only hash chain.
 Only state changes originated by that agent (or state changes that they are party to in a multi-agent action) are stored to their chain.
 Source Chains are NOT a representation of global state or changes that others are originating, but only a sequential history of local state changes authored by one agent.

 The structure of a Source Chain is that of a hash chain which uses headers to connect a series of entries.
 Each record in the chain is a two-element tuple, containing the action (header) and the entry (if applicable for the action type).